iweld/sql_interview_questions/QUESTIONS_AND_ANSWERS.md

 Please note that to use UNION, each SELECT statement must
 1. Have the same number of columns selected.
 2. Have the same number of column expressions.
-3. Have the same data type.
+3. All columns must have the same data type.
- 4. Have them in the same order.
+4. All columns must have the same order.

 Let's create two small tables to illustrate this.